-The maximum load resistance is dependent on the supply voltage $(U_b)$ and must be determined for every current loop separately.
-Refer to the equations and diagrams for "FMX 167" and "Temperature transmitter".
+The maximum load resistance depends on the supply voltage (U_b) and must be determined individually for each current loop.
+See formulae and diagrams for "FMX167" and "Temperature head transmitter".

-The total resistance resulting from the resistances of the connected devices, the connecting cable and if necessary, the resistor of the extension cable may not exceed the load resistance.
+The total resistance resulting from the resistances of the connected devices, the connecting cable and, where applicable, the resistance of the extension cable may not exceed the load resistance value.